 - 1. Prioritize uses on sites with physical access to the water in the following order of preference:

 - a.
 Water-dependent

 - b.
 Water-related

 - c.
-Water-enjoyment

-- 2. Allow for non-water-related uses within this designation where:

-- a.
-Water-dependent uses are not feasible, because a lake, river, or stream is unnavigable; - b.
-There is a developed roadway between the OHWM and the proposed use; or - c.
-The site is physically separated from the shoreline by another property. - 3.
-Allow the development of new non-water-oriented uses as either part of mixed-use development or when the applicant can demonstrate that the use will not conflict with or limit future opportunities for water-oriented uses. - 4.
+Water-enjoyment - 2.
+Allow for non-water-related uses within this designation where there is a developed roadway between the OHWM and the proposed use. - 3.
+Allow the development of new non-water-oriented uses either as part of mixed-use development or where the applicant can demonstrate that the use will not conflict with or limit opportunities for other water-oriented uses. - 4.
 Design new development located in shoreline jurisdiction to result in no net loss of ecological function. - 5.
 Restore and remediate shoreline areas within new development sites consistent with state and federal laws. - 6.
-Require visual and physical access where feasible with physical access prioritized over visual access. - Seek to achieve the full use of existing urban lands in shoreline jurisdiction before expanding intensive development, subject to long-range projections of regional economic need and allowances to support future expansion of water-dependent and water-related uses.
+Require visual and physical access where feasible with physical access prioritized over visual access. - 7.
+Require full use of existing developed lands in the shoreline jurisdiction served by existing or planned infrastructure before expanding intensive development. - 8.
+Recognize the intensely developed areas in and around the Westport Marina and airport, which are considered important industrial, port, and transportation uses. - 9.
+Encourage redevelopment and infill development in previously disturbed areas or in areas with existing infrastructure within and around the Marina while preserving undisturbed areas where possible to reduce impacts. - 10.
+Provide policies for the location and design of improvements at the airport in accordance with the approved Airport Layout Plan. - 11.
+Identify areas appropriate for expansion of commercial, industrial, port, and tourist uses that will avoid impacts or, or with mitigation, result in no irreparable harm to the environment of the shoreline. - 12.
+Allow for structures waterward of the OHWM in the developed portion of the Marina consistent with the policies and standards of the SMP.
+In-water structures related to boating, port, and water access facilities are addressed in SMP Section 5.07 and in-water structural shoreline modifications are addressed in SMP Section 6.05.

-3.01.03 SHORELINE RESIDENTIAL
+3.01.04 SHORELINE RESIDENTIAL